Civljane: Languages

 Serbian Language, along with Serbian Cyrillic alphabet, is the second official language in the municipality alongside the Croatian language which is official in the whole country.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+There is no Cyrillic signage on official buildings, street signs or seals.
+Cyrillic is not used on any official documents, nor are there public legal and administrative employees proficient in the script.
+Preserving traditional Serbian place names and assigning street names to Serbian historical figures is legally mandated, but not carried out.

 Geography

 The municipality is located in the Dalmatian Hinterland, north of the town of Vrlika and Peruća Lake, on the field near the spring of Cetina River, on altitude of approximately 400 m, just under south base of mountain Dinara.
 The settlement of Civljane itself covers an area of 17.80 km2.
 Parts of the settlement are hamlets: